i4mi/midata-quasar-starter-app/README.md

-# Midata Quasar Starter Application
+# Midata Quasar Starter Template

+This is the Starter-Template of the demo application.
+It is based on the starter/demo application (main fork), but now it only contains the components required to start a project with MIDATA.
+The idea is to use this fork as a starting point and then copying the components from the other forks if required for your use-case.

-A starter/demo application created with the Quasar CLI and UI Framework.
-It provides an introduction to web development and shows what MIDATA is and how to set up an application on the MIDATA test server.
+The starter-template provides an introduction to what MIDATA is and how to set up an application on the MIDATA test server.
 It also includes a small MIDATA application that showcases the OAuth 2.0 authentication process and implements basic functionality of the npm package [JSonFhir](https://www.npmjs.com/package/@i4mi/js-on-fhir).

 This starter/demo application is aimed at students and interested parties who are planning to develop a web application with MIDATA.
 It should give a first insight into the subjects.